JoeyVillafuerte/JoeyVillafuerte/README.md

 I'm also learning how to code bots for Discord!
 Starting with personal bots for myself and friends :)

 #### ✍️ Proficient with HTML/CSS/JavaScript, Python3, C++, SQL, and Java, ROS,
-#### ✍️ Interested in working in AQ, IT, QA, UI/UX, Fullstack Development
+#### ✍️ Interested in working in AI, IT, QA, UI/UX, Fullstack Development

 #### Thank you for viewing my profile!!
 You can contact me at